 | Midweek (Non-peak) | Broader slot availability enables earlier starts; easier permit coordination; fewer overlapping jobs; outside school-run peaks, route predictability improves and loading distances shorten. |

-Fixed lease dates concentrate keys, inventories, and check-ins.
-Lifts and loading bays are fully allocated, and overlapping vans on narrow streets slow positioning, extending loading and unload stages.
+Fixed lease dates concentrate keys, inventories and check-ins.
+Lifts and loading bays are fully allocated, and overlapping vans on narrower streets slow positioning, extending loading and unloading stages.

 Simultaneous move-ins and move-outs increase daytime kerb demand in Redland and Bishopston.
-Permit zones fill, increasing carry distance and stairwell traffic, which lengthens each trip to the van.
+Permit zones fill, stairwell traffic rises and each trip to the van tends to take longer.

 Approach routes slow around morning and afternoon bell times.
-Unpredictable dwell near schools reduces arrival accuracy and compresses the time remaining for loading within building or street rules.
+Unpredictable dwell near schools reduces arrival accuracy and compresses the time left for loading within building or street rules.

 Peak-direction flows create stop-start approaches across river crossings and radial roads.
-Variability forces conservative ETAs, making precise start times harder and leaving less room to absorb setbacks.
+That variability forces more conservative ETAs and leaves less room to absorb setbacks.

 Managed blocks require pre-booked lifts and bays.
-When demand surges, midday-only slots remain, forcing moves into heat or retail peaks and raising the risk of missed or shortened access windows.
+When demand surges, midday-only slots may be all that remains, forcing moves into less efficient parts of the day.

 Terrace streets with parked cars limit turning and staging.
-If the frontage is taken, crews may shuttle from legal space, increasing carry time and exposing the schedule to further drift.
+If the frontage is taken, crews may shuttle from legal space farther away, increasing carry time and exposing the schedule to further drift.

 Areas blending flats and terraces, like parts of Bedminster and Southville, generate bursty demand.
 Short-notice overlaps can block kerbs and stairs, reducing flexibility and escalating delay risk across the day.